-- Plane, circular and elliptically polarized light on the basis of electric (light) vector - o Malus law, Qualitative description of double refraction - Quarter and half wave plates, construction, working and use of these in production and detection of plane, circular and elliptically polarized light. - Introduction and law of optical rotation, specific rotation and its measurement using the half-shade and bi-quartz device. - Quantum Mechanics - Heisenberg's Uncertainty Principle, Wave and Particle Duality of Radiation, De-Broglie's Concept of Matter waves, Quantum Nature of Light
+- Plane, circular and elliptically polarized light on the basis of electric (light) vector, Malus law. - O Quarter and half wave plates, construction, working and use of these in production and detection of plane, circular and elliptically polarized light. - o Introduction and law of optical rotation, specific rotation and its measurement using the half-shade and bi-quartz device.

+• Quantum Mechanics

+- Heisenberg's Uncertainty Principle, Wave and Particle Duality of Radiation, De-Broglie's Concept of Matter waves, Quantum Nature of Light - Concept of Compton Effect - Concept of Wave Function, Physical interpretation of wave function and its properties - o Schrödinger's Wave Equation: Time dependent and time independent cases